Omarosa to leave White House

 It is traditional for administrations to experience a spate of departures after the first year in office, but President Trump’s year has been particularly bruising, leaving some officials preparing for more departures than usual.

-It was her loyalty and friendship with President Trump that kept her there for longer than anyone expected, one source added.
+It was her loyalty and friendship with President Trump — something that was fostered during the 2016 campaign — that kept her there for longer than anyone expected, one source added.

+Manigault Newman last traveled with President Trump to the Mississippi Civil Rights Museum in Jackson on Saturday.
+But according to a White House official, the Manigault Newman has had no access to President Trump for months and is considered to be a non-stop problem in the West Wing.

+Both Kelly and former chief of staff Reince Priebus wanted to let Manigault Newman go, a former White House official told CNN.